-1\Mukta Jagdish Dr.Jerritta.S
+Mukta Jagdish1, Dr. Jerritta.S2

-Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.
+1Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.

-ABSTRACT:- In this research, comparing of six algorithms take place which results in less time consuming, oil spill tracking, oil spill area, dark patches and spill patterns.
-This work helps in monitoring and detection of oil spill in the sea.
+ABSTRACT- Coastal zones are the most inhabited area of the world and it is affected by humans and natural disaster.
+In order to evaluate these changes an effective monitoring system for ocean zone must be place.
+In this research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, dark patches and spill patterns.
+It helps in regular monitoring and detection of oil spill in the sea.
 This approach helps to find out which algorithm is best suited for detection of oil spill with low time complexity.
 This work is carried out using ASAR RADARSAT-2 image, which is capture from Gulf of Mexico region.
-The work determines detection of oil spill in the ocean using satellite data with gray level masking.
-Here morphological closing techniques resulted as a good tool for monitoring and identifying the occurrence of oil spill and satellite image serves as a good sensor for surveying of oil spill.
-In conclusion, after comparing six algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.
+In conclusion, morphological closing techniques can be used as a good tool for monitoring and identifying the occurrence of oil spill.

-KEY WORDS: Oil spill, satellite image, Gulf of Mexico, pattern, Morphological Techniques.
+KEY WORDS- Oil spill, Gulf of Mexico, pattern, tracking, ASAR RADARSAT-2.